 Can I Buy a Tablet

 There are some attractive 2 in 1 or convertibles out now which give you the best of both worlds.
+Just pay attention to the port selection.
 Stick with a convertible instead of a tablet only.

 OS - operating systems